By Roxy Mazzarella-Reminick

 Only have two days to spend in Cleveland?
 That's definitely not enough time to experience all that The Land has to offer.
 Despite that, we've put together a 48-hour trip that'll give you a little taste of what we're all about.

 Breakfast: Beer + Donuts = Perfect.
-Get yourself to Brewnuts in the Gordon Square Arts District where they make this oh-so-perfect pairing possible by making decadent donuts from a variety of tasty beers.
+Get yourself to Brewnuts in Gordon Square Arts District where they make this oh-so-perfect pairing possible by making decadent donuts from a variety of tasty beers.

-Lunch: The West Bank of the Flats, which flanks the Cuyahoga River, is home to Merwin's Wharf, an American-style restaurant with stunning waterfront views and great food.
+Lunch: The West Bank of the Flats (which flanks the Cuyahoga River) is home to Merwin's Wharf, an American-style restaurant with stunning waterfront views and great food.

 Afternoon: Take an afternoon pub crawl in Ohio City along West 25th Street and sample a few Cleveland signature beers.
 Start at Market Garden Brewery for any of their 14 beers on tap and small plates.
 Then, over to Great Lakes Brewing Co., with its famed Edmund Fitzgerald Porter.

 Evening: Depending on what season you're in town, you can cheer on one (or more) of our three major league sports teams or our minor league hockey team.
-And, bonus, all of these teams — the Cleveland Indians (MLB), Cavaliers (NBA), Browns (NFL) and Monsters (AHL) — are located in Downtown Cleveland.
+And, bonus, all of these teams — the Cleveland Guardians (MLB), Cavaliers (NBA), Browns (NFL) and Monsters (AHL) — are located in Downtown Cleveland.

 Late Night: If a late night is on your agenda, then the best spot is the Flats East Bank, a massively revived area of Downtown that's built-up with brand new cocktail bars, craft breweries, unique eateries and a swath of outdoor patios energized with thumping music.

 Breakfast: Start the day off right at Tommy's in Coventry.
 This place has been around for more than four decades and is known for serving up healthier items for vegetarians, vegans and people with food allergies.
+Make sure to try one of their famous milkshakes!

 Morning: Nearby University Circle is a collection of world-renowned arts and cultural institutions — all grouped together in an easily walkable square mile.
 Tour the Cleveland Museum of Art's high-tech Gallery One — it's free, and an absolute must-see.
 Or, go to the Cleveland History Center where you can scope the world's first DeLorean and Lebron James' championship-winning, size-16 shoes.